Home | Volume 49 | Article number 87

 In countries with high TB burden, continuous and regular surveillance and monitoring of drug resistance (DR) through constant testing is important to evaluate the exact burden of DR-TB, especially among endemic populations.
 Nigeria, like most LMICs, is however faced with the challenges of prompt, rapid, and efficient diagnosis of TB especially in rural and hard-to-reach locations.
 Although not widely distributed, the introduction of GeneXpert (507 currently available nationwide based on the database of the National TB and Leprosy Control Programme) into the diagnostic regimen at various Directly Observed Treatment Short-course (DOTS) centres in Nigeria has greatly improved the quality of diagnosis of TB and provided more insight into the proportion of the burden that is DR. The southwestern region of Nigeria is one of the regions with the highest number of healthcare facilities, most of which are located in the urban areas.
 Apart from the fact that most of these facilities are not well equipped, there is grossly inadequate manpower to cater for the healthcare needs of the teaming population.
 The provision of modern/functioning diagnostic tools for endemic diseases like DR-TB will significantly improve timely case detection and disease management in this region and by extension other regions of the country.
 Early detection and treatment of DR-TB is an important step towards the eventual control of the disease, most especially in high burdened regions of the world.

-This study therefore investigated the prevalence of DR-TB and the risk factors associated with DR-TB among presumptive pulmonary TB patients attending DOTs centres in Southwestern Nigeria.
-More specifically, this study aimed to explore the socio-demographic and clinical characteristics of TB patients attending DOTs centres in southwestern Nigeria, to quantify the prevalence of TB among presumptive pulmonary TB patients attending DOTs centres in Southwestern Nigeria, the prevalence of DR-TB TB patients attending DOTs centres in southwestern Nigeria and identify the risk factors associated with DR-TB among presumptive pulmonary TB patients attending DOTs centres in Southwestern Nigeria.
+This study therefore investigated the prevalence and risk factors associated with DR-TB among presumptive pulmonary TB patients attending DOTs centres in Southwestern Nigeria.
+More specifically, this study aimed to explore the socio-demographic and clinical characteristics of TB patients, determine the prevalence of TB and DR-TB, as well as identify the risk factors associated with DR-TB among presumptive pulmonary TB patients attending DOTs centres in Southwestern Nigeria.

 Methods Up Down